mvanwinkleias/mv_c_package_template_test/README.md

 Currently, Debian packages can be run by executing make commands.
 I haven't written templates for RPM packages for this yet.

+## Documentation

+Stub documentation for:

+* manual pages
+* texinfo

+has been created.

 ## Debugging

 For both ```c_project_template``` and ```c_library_template``` *make*